Frequently Asked Questions

 Applicable Regulations:

-While we allow a repair station to obtain a program registration, that option is limited to corporations that have multiple repair station or facilities throughout the territories of United States and want to combine them into one testing program.
-For example, a corporation owns and operates six part 145 repair stations throughout the United States and wishes to conduct a single drug and alcohol testing program.
-The corporation would operate under a contractor registration that covers all part 145 repair stations.
+While we allow a repair station to obtain a program registration, that option is limited to an individual or corporation that owns and operates multiple repair station certificates or facilities throughout the territories of the United States and conducts testing under one program.
+For example, a corporation owns and operates six different repair station certificates throughout Texas and wants to conduct a single drug and alcohol testing program.
+The corporation would obtain a registration that covers all six of its repair station certificates and employees.
+If you are a repair station that operates under a single certificate and in multiple states, you are not eligible to register the program and you would conduct testing under your A449.

 If you have any further questions or need additional guidance that is more specific to your situation, please contact the FAA Drug Abatement Division at (202) 267-8442 or drugabatement@faa.gov.